In a nutshell

 - Brexit resulted in a loss of influence over EU environmental policy for the UK and the potential domestic effect is difficult to gauge.
 EU member states have historically been more willing to tackle environmental issues collectively, due to the reduced risk of businesses being undercut by competition from fellow European states.
 Leaving the EU reduces the incentives for the UK to maintain its current level of environmental regulation – especially in the event of any economic downturn.
-Already in 2021, the UK government has ruled that businesses can dump untreated sewage into rivers and oceans, after disruption to supply chains at ports left businesses struggling to obtain water treatment chemicals.

 - In 2020, a coalition of leading UK and international campaign groups (including Greenpeace, WWF and the National Trust) constructed a manifesto demanding that the government continues to cooperate with the EU on energy and climate change, while also introducing policies and investment to create new farming and fishing industries.
 Some 194 MPs from across the UK's political parties have pledged their support.